 The Vikings invited him to their rookie mini camp where they worked him out as a tight end.
 Stanton impressed the Vikings enough to invite him on to the 90-man training camp roster.
 However, instead of wanting him as a tight end, the Vikings told him they wanted him as a fullback.

 Last Saturday, Stanton played in his first-ever NFL preseason game against the Denver Broncos.
-On the opposing sideline was his former Santa Margarita high school wide receiver River Cracraft.
+On the opposing sideline was his former high school teammate, wide receiver River Cracraft.

 — SM Eagles Football (@SMCHS_Football) August 12, 2018

-You can listen to what Johnny thought about playing against River and his NFL journey on the 2 Minute Drill podcast.
+Below, you can listen to what Johnny thought about playing against River and his NFL journey on our 2 Minute Drill.

 Listen to Johnny Stanton talk about NFL Training